alexaandru/go-sitter-forest/README.md

 - `walnut` language is named `cwal` in grammar.js but we retain it as `walnut`;
 - `janet` language is named `janet_simple` in grammar.js but in here is simply named `janet`;
+- `cgsql` language is named `cql` in grammar.js vs cgsql in repo name, we retain the latter as the name;
 - `verilog` from `https://github.com/gmlarumbe/tree-sitter-systemverilog` is renamed
   to `systemverilog` to disambiguate it from the plain `verilog` grammar.